Back

 Upon completion of this course, participants will:

-We know that the act of gardening provides several health, social, and educational benefits for children.
-This course provides the tools and resources that schools and teachers need to support garden-based learning in our schools, integrating school gardening into the curriculum though a constructivist, project and place-based learning approach.
-We encourage our network of state and nation-wide educators and volunteers to learn and grow together.
+This course is designed to enhance the practice of garden-based learning in our schools; to promote the integration school gardening into the curriculum though a constructivist, project and place-based learning approach; and to encourage a network of state and nation-wide educators and volunteers who will learn and grow together.
 This course does not focus on the science of horticulture or aspects of gardening; however, the practicum garden-based learning activities provide context to garden-based learning theories.

 Expectations